jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

             datetime.datetime(2006, 11, 21, 16, 30)
         )

-  from the results I see that
+  and the terminal shows passing tests.
+From the test I see that

   - `datetime.datetime <https://docs.python.org/3/library/datetime.html?highlight=datetime#datetime-objects>`_ takes ``year``, ``month``, ``date``, ``hours`` and ``minutes`` as inputs
   - the `datetime.datetime.strptime <https://docs.python.org/3/library/datetime.html?highlight=datetime#datetime.datetime.strptime>`_ :doc:`method </functions/functions>`

     * takes 2 `strings <https://docs.python.org/3/library/stdtypes.html#text-sequence-type-str>`_ as inputs - timestamp and a pattern
     * returns a `datetime.datetime <https://docs.python.org/3/library/datetime.html?highlight=datetime#datetime-objects>`_ object
-  - it also looks like from the pattern provided as input that
+  - from the pattern provided as input, it also looks like

     * ``%d`` is for days
     * ``%m`` is for months